History of Interior Alaska Green Star

-As we begin 2014, we are proud of our new accomplishments and we look forward to continuing to expand our programs for the Fairbanks community.
+As we finish 2014, we are proud of our new accomplishments and we look forward to continuing to expand our programs for the Fairbanks community.
 Some of our goals for the coming year include:

 - Continue expanding community participation in the Electronics Recycling program, especially from the business community

 - Expand our Educational Programs

 - Re-engage the local business community in the Green Star Award program